pgen0x/pgen0x/README.md

 # 💫 About Me:
-Hi 👋, I'm Ilham Nst<br>Experienced Full-Stack Developer with 7+ years of expertise in building web and blockchain applications.<br>Skilled in PHP, HTML, CSS, JavaScript, MySQL, PostgreSQL, cloud-based databases, and frameworks<br>like React.js, Next.js, Laravel, Bootstrap, and TailwindCSS.
+<br>Hi 👋, I'm Ilham Nst<br>Experienced Full-Stack Developer with 7+ years of expertise in building web and blockchain applications.<br>Skilled in PHP, HTML, CSS, JavaScript, MySQL, PostgreSQL, cloud-based databases, and frameworks<br>like React.js, Next.js, Laravel, Bootstrap, and TailwindCSS.
 Proficient in Node.js and Bun for server-side<br>development, with hands-on experience in blockchain technologies such as DApps, DeFi, Web3.js, smart<br>contracts, and NFTs.
 As a Lead Developer, I’ve led teams, mentored developers, and designed system<br>architectures to deliver scalable, user-centric solutions.
 Strong in testing, observability, and innovation,<br>with a proven ability to drive project success through collaboration and technical excellence.<br><br>🌱 I’m currently learning golang and AI development<br>

 ## 🌐 Socials: